-Find Money Saving Resources: 2017 Is The Year Of Austerity
+Find Money Saving Resources In This Time Of Austerity

-In 2016, it was the recession, crisis, inflation, which had an impact on rural homesteaders everywhere.
+In the later 1900s, it was recessions, crises, and inflation, which had an impact on rural homesteaders everywhere.

 Yet, I am so appreciative of all the help I had, and the visitors who have followed my topsy turvy progress and stuck with me.

 I could not do it without you.

 Doing this website has let me know that we are all striving for the same goal.